NoBugsOnlyFeatures/nobugsonlyfeatures.github.io/_posts/2022-10-20-brinkwood-prompts.markdown

 I digress.

 I have a business proposition for you.
 As I mentioned in a previous missive, I like money and probably not for the reasons you think.
-I also happen to have an impressive supply
+I also happen to have an impressive supply of weed in my inventory, and the use of a warehouse for a weekend in Stamleigh.
+If you want to sell drugs, make a bit of coin, and spread the gospal of your movement, please reply at your earliest convenience.

+Love,
+Silver

 ## Attn: Wolf Man, Vengance Junkie, and Lizard
 ### Action Required: Need Supplies And Details On Castle Poison